Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 I firmly believe that the way we start our days determines the spirit of that day.
 It’s important to connect to ourselves and be conscious of what we’re consuming in that vulnerable, post-waking state.

-Before I leave the apartment, I’ll quickly do a few things: tongue scrape (copper scraper, very important), take a flower essence (if I’m working with one), drink mineral water + empty-stomach supplements.1 Lately, I’ve also been doing a quick lymphatic massage to get things moving before I walk.
+Before I leave the apartment, I’ll do a few things: tongue scrape, take a flower essence (if I’m working with one), and drink mineral water with any empty-stomach supplements.1 Lately, I’ve also been doing a lymphatic + dry brushing routine, which I’ve written about elsewhere.

 When I return home, I focus on nourishment: breakfast, which normally looks like some combination of a raw carrot salad, eggs with raw sheep or goat’s milk cheese, and sauerkraut.
 Now that it’s warmer out, I’ve been enjoying a smoothie with wild blueberries, coconut milk, Ceylon cinnamon, and bone broth protein.
 I drink matcha or coffee most days, usually at a cafe.